1010392946/CNVABNN/README.md

 In addition, this project incorporates the Adaboost algorithm to improve the detection performance of the neural network.
 In the test of simulated samples, we used a total of 300 samples, some of which can be found in SimulationData folder.
 The output of Ada_test_sim.m is the precision and sensitivity of the CNV prediction.
 If you want to extract the location and type of variation, you need to modify line 166 to output numbers of variant bin to a file.

 ### step4: Detection of CNV in the real datasets
 The detection of the real datasets of CNVs using CNVABNN similarly to step 3.
 Running Ada_test_real simply requires importing the training model and modifying the path.
 Among them, we give the three real datasets used for testing, NA19238,NA19239,NA19240, which can be found in the RealData folder.
+The detection performance of CNVABNN can be well evaluated by simulation samples and real samples.
+For other real datasets it can be considered to evaluate the corresponding simulated datasets first.

 ## Detection performance of CNVABNN
 CNVABNN achieves good performance on low coverage datasets and is also adaptable at higher coverage.
 The performance comparison with MFCNV is as follows: